hold7door/CarRental_Backend/README.md

 	"returnTime": "22:30"
 	}

-*Note - Application currently does not support removing completed journeys from list of active booking of Vehicle*
+*Note - Completed journeys can be removed by running cron-job/removeFinished.js as cron job every 30min*